gep13/gep13/input/blog/glasgow-city-chambers.md

 Title: Glasgow City Chambers
 Published: 8/11/2008
 Tags:
-- City Chambers
+- city chambers
-- Glasgow
+- glasgow
 ---

 Whilst waiting to try to get into the tour of the Glasgow City Chambers (which ended up not happening, only runs on week days) I took some photos with my new phone.
 I was quite surprised by the quality of some of the photos.
 I have added them below,so feel free to have a look.